Skip to Main Content

 Entering keywords

-• Using multiple search boxes: Note the screenshots. if your topic contains multiple concepts (e.g. long distance running and motivation), enter your set of keywords for each individual concept in a separate search box.
-To display an additional search box, click the (plus) button just below the search boxes.
-Don't change the default "AND" setting between each search box - you need this so that each of your results relates to each of the concepts.
+• Multiple search boxes: note the screenshot above.
+If your topic contains multiple concepts (e.g. microfinance, empowerment, women), enter your set of keywords for each individual concept in a separate search box.
+To add further boxes (if required), click the + button just below.
+Don't change the AND setting between boxes (this ensures that each search result covers all the concepts combined).

-• Entering phrases: it's generally a good idea to enter these in "speech marks" (e.g. "long distance running") so that SPORTDiscus only searches for the exact phrase.
-Otherwise, SPORTDiscus searches for all the individual words in a phrase which can produce too many irrelevant search results.
+• Entering phrases: it's generally a good idea to enter these in "speech marks" (e.g. "human rights") so that the database only searches for the exact phrase.
+Otherwise, it also searches separately for each individual word in the phrase, which can produce too many irrelevant search results.